Things to See and Do

 Captain Smallman escaped from the Roundheads during the Civil War by climbing down a privvy shute and leaping on his horse from Wenlock Edge.
 He survived.
 The horse didn't.

-Shipton Parish Church (St James) is open at all times and is famous for its snowdrops in February and its association with the three More children who were transported to America on the Mayflower.
+Shipton Parish Church (St James) is open at all times and is famous for its snowdrops in February and its association with the four More children who were taken from their mother and banished to America on the Mayflower.
 Service details are available at the Flat or in the church porch.

 Millichope Manor (about 2 miles) has large, landscaped grounds that are open in the National Gardens Scheme when the snowdrops, bluebells and wild flower meadow are in season and at other times too.
 Details about this and others in the Gardens Scheme are available in the Flat.